 This reveals a lot of things.
 Sachin Tendulkar reveals that the security did not intervene until the intruder got physical with Krishnamachari Srikkanth.
 Maybe it took action only when other Indian players joined Srikkanth as it realized that the intruder was outnumbered and overpowered.
 Despite such a serious security lapse, Tendulkar reveals that the organizers were not bothered.
 They obviously were happy that this was happening, so that the Indian cricketers would be intimidated and scared, and perhaps were hoping that it would result in their performance being affected.
 The lines “The truth is that it was much more than a cricket match that was being played between the two teams.
 The political history of partition has always cast a pall over India–Pakistan cricket and it was my first taste of this unfortunate reality.” reveal a lot.
 It means that more than a cricket match, the Pakistani organizers and security men looked at it as a chance to intimidate and scare the Indians by all possible means.

 What Sachin Tendulkar revealed about the Pakistani media’s reporting of the issue the next day exposes everything.
-“The next day we were even more astonished to find the Pakistan press suggesting that the intruder had actually been trying to congratulate Kapil Dev on playing his 100th Test match.
-The issue of Srikkanth’s torn shirt didn’t merit a mention by the local media.”
 As if all this was not enough, the Pakistani press lied that the man was in fact trying to congratulate Kapil Dev on playing his 100th Test!
 It completely ignored the fact of Srikkanth’s torn shirt, which would reveal that the man could not possibly have come ‘to congratulate’ Kapil Dev.

 The Indian cricketers may have been astonished to find the Pakistani press report thus, but those who know the Islamists’ mentality are not.
 This is precisely what they do.
 This incident happened on television, with neutral British umpires present, and an Indian cricket captain’s shirt was torn.
 Yet, in such a clear case they had the audacity to lie, whitewashing the assaulter’s fanaticism.

-Some Indian cricketers like Sanjay Manjrekar do not seem to have learnt anything from this experience, and seem to be of a ‘secularist’ point of view, supporting people like Nikhil Wagle and protests against BJP in Mumbai in support of Left in JNU and acting as apologists of radical Islamists on numerous occasions.
+Some Indian cricketers like Sanjay Manjrekar do not seem to have learnt anything from this experience, and seem to be bitten by the ‘seckularist’ bug, supporting people like Nikhil Wagle and protests against BJP in Mumbai in support of Left in JNU and acting as apologists of radical Islamists on numerous occasions.